Here is the confusing part. AWS provides multiple auto scaling services: notably ASW Auto Scaling and EC2 Auto Scaling.

 EC2 Auto Scaling Options

-- It the most basic option, and you update the options manually
+- It is the most basic option, and you update the options manually

 - minimum